Bluetooth Hearing Aids

 You Will Be Able to Connect to a Wide Variety of Devices

 Since Bluetooth is mainstream technology, almost any electronic devices will be available for a connection.
 You will be able to pair your cell phone, car and television to your hearing aids.
 This means that all of your current technology will be able to work together to improve the ease of your life.
-If you are with a friend for a lunch outing who wishes to show you a song on their laptop, your hearing aids will be able to connect to it via Bluetooth to easily hear it over a noisy café.
+If you are with a friend for a lunch outing who wishes to show you a song on their laptop, your hearing aids will be able to connect to it via Bluetooth to easily hear it over any background noises in a noisy café.
 This brings us to our second point.

 Bluetooth Compatible Hearing Aids Can Act as a Pair of High Quality Earbuds